Alex-Windle/react-orderman-client-Alex-Windle/docs/m2_instructions.md

 * Integrated Redux with your Login and Signup form via `redux-form`
  * Working Signup
  * Working Login
- * Setup a common layut for authenticated pages
+ * Setup a common layout for authenticated pages
  * CRUD Actions on Customers Models

 ## When to Use This Guide